Openhab-Nodes/website/content/en/developer/frontend_apps.md

 The dashboard app first requests all Things from the OHX instance.
 It then needs to decide how to render a "Switch" Thing or a "Light" Thing or a complex Thing like a stereo amplifier Thing.

-It does so by maintaining a registry of available *Tiles* and supported Thing or Thing Channel types.
+It does so by maintaining a registry of available *Tiles* and supported Thing or Thing Property types.
 For many common Things a Tile is available.
 Multiple *Tiles* might match a Thing.
 In this case a priority system is used:

 Core Tiles (Shipped) << Addon Tiles << External Tiles

 So an external *Tile* has always the highest priority.
-If no *Tile* can be found, the Thing is rendered as a "Grouping Tile" with each Thing Channel rendered on its own.
-The binary switch, text or numbers fallback *Tiles* are used for those Thing Channels if nothing else matches.
+If no *Tile* can be found, the Thing is rendered as a "Grouping Tile" with each Thing Property rendered on its own.
+The binary switch, text or numbers fallback *Tiles* are used for those Thing Properties if nothing else matches.

 Addon Tiles
-: Imagine you develop a Spotify&trade; Addon that exposes a Spotify&trade; Control Thing with a volume channel, a playlist next/previous and play command channel and a song title search input channel.
+: Imagine you develop a Spotify&trade; Addon that exposes a Spotify&trade; Control Thing with a volume property, a playlist next/previous and play command property and a song title search input property.

 The dashboard app will of course be able to render the thing, as described above with the fallback Tiles, but that will most certainly not win a design award, nor does it present a very usability friendly interface.
 You can change that by providing your own dashboard tile with your Spotify&trade; Addon.